EvgeniyShchoka/FlowCytometry-TCellProfile/README.md

 Open your terminal: Launch your terminal or command prompt.

-Create a new Conda environment: Replace myenv with your desired environment name, and x.x with the Python version you wish to use.
+Create a new Conda environment:

 ```
 conda create --name myenv python=3.11.6